opentechinstitute/commotion-client/README.md

 channel=5
 #2.4 GHz Channel (REQUIRED)
 ip=5.0.0.0
-#When ipgenerate=true, ip holds the subnet from which the actual ip will be generated.
+#When ipgenerate=true, ip holds the base address from which the actual ip will be generated.
 When ipgenerate=false, ip holds the actual ip that will be used for the connection (REQUIRED)
 ipgenerate=true
-#See not for ip parameter.  ipgenerate is automatically set to false once a permanent ip has been generated (REQUIRED)
+#See note for ip parameter.  ipgenerate is automatically set to false once a permanent ip has been generated (REQUIRED)
 netmask=255.0.0.0
 #The subnet mask of the network (REQUIRED)
 dns=8.8.8.8